AGENTS.md and SKILL.md examples: build a reusable agent toolbox

 - Run `pnpm lint && pnpm test` before finishing

-The actual task (“build an account settings page”) doesn’t belong here.
-Instead, this file contains the knowledge that applies to any task in the repository.
+Keep the actual task (“build an account settings page”) in the prompt.
+The AGENTS.md file contains the knowledge that applies to any task in the repository.
 Tomorrow you might build a dashboard, next week a checkout flow.
 The conventions are the same each time.

-You can also nest AGENTS.md files.
-If you have a shared root file with the broad baseline, you can add more specific AGENTS.md files deeper in the tree for subprojects or packages.
-The important thing to remember is that the closest AGENTS.md to the work wins.
-If you’re working in services/api/, the agent will pick up services/api/AGENTS.md over the root file, so you can layer on the commands, conventions, and gotchas that only matter in that part of the codebase.
+Some tools also support nested AGENTS.md files.
+If you have a shared root file with the broad baseline, you may be able to add more specific files deeper in the tree for subprojects or packages.
+Check your tool’s precedence rules before depending on that behaviour.
+In tools that follow the AGENTS.md guidance, the closest file in the directory tree takes precedence, allowing services/api/AGENTS.md to carry commands and gotchas that only apply to that part of the codebase.

 GitHub Copilot-native example: .github/copilot-instructions.md

 If you’re primarily a GitHub Copilot user, then you may be familiar with Copilot Custom Instructions.
-The same repository-wide baseline can also live in .github/copilot-instructions.md (though Copilot also supports AGENTS.md files too).
+The same repository-wide baseline can also live in .github/copilot-instructions.md, though Copilot supports AGENTS.md in several surfaces too.
+The support matrix shows which instruction formats each Copilot surface currently reads.

 I see these as different packaging approaches for the same layer of repo-wide guidance.
 However, I wouldn’t duplicate the same baseline into both files.
 As we know from software development, duplication is a source of drift.
 Keep one as the source of truth and link to it from the other if you need to use both.